dfitch96/Linked-List/README.md

 # Linked-List

-This project implements a basic linked list in JavaScript.
-A linked list is a collection of nodes, where each node stores a value and a reference to the next node.
-Linked lists are fundamental for understanding more complex data structures.
+This project implements a basic singly linked list in JavaScript
 Features:
 - append(value): Adds a node to the end.
 - prepend(value): Adds a node to the start.